-Treatment for rheumatoid arthritis includes a variety of medications, therapy and possibly even surgery.
+Treatment for RA includes a variety of medications, therapy and possibly even surgery.
 All these treatment types have their own associated costs, which begin to add up for patients suffering from this chronic disease.

-It is estimated that the direct health care costs, as well as the consequential costs of rheumatoid arthritis in the United States, are over $19 billion annually.
+It is estimated that the direct health care costs, as well as the consequential costs of RA in the United States, are over $19 billion annually.

-A rheumatoid arthritis patient at any given time is likely undergoing several different forms of treatment.
+A RA patient at any given time is likely undergoing several different forms of treatment.
 These treatment forms may include:

 Many of these treatments require monthly or regular spending in order to maintain health.
-Depending on health insurance plans, patients may wind up paying large portions of these rheumatoid arthritis treatment costs out of pocket.
+Depending on the health insurance plan (if there even is one), patients may wind up paying large portions of these RA treatment costs out of pocket.

-Rheumatoid arthritis medications can be extremely costly.
+RA medications can be extremely costly.
 Many patients can pay up to $30,000 annually for their medication costs alone.
-Over the course of a lifetime, this figure becomes astronomical, especially for patients diagnosed early on in their lives.
+Over the course of a lifetime, this figure quickly becomes astronomical, especially for patients diagnosed early on in their lives.

 While health insurance may cover a portion of this, it becomes difficult to pay for these medications out of pocket.
 In some cases, patients who are covered by medical insurance can still end up paying 30% or more of the total costs of certain medications.

-A recent research report from GBI Research estimated that the value of the United States rheumatoid arthritis medication market will increase from $6.4 billion in 2013 to $9.3 billion by 2020.
-The reason for this drastic increase is because there are many newer medications available today that also cost more than others.
+A recent research report from GBI Research estimated that the value of the United States RA medication market will increase from $6.4 billion in 2013 to $9.3 billion by 2020.
+The reason for this drastic increase is because there are many newer medications available today that cost more than their predecessors.

-NSAIDs and analgesics are prolific in our society and so their availability makes them much more affordable.
-However, specialized rheumatoid arthritis medications are much more expensive.
+NSAIDs and analgesics are prolific in our society, and so their availability makes them much more affordable.
+However, specialized RA medications are much more expensive.
 Conventional DMARDs have dropped in price drastically since they first came onto the market.

 Conventional DMARDs have come down in price significantly.
 They are much more affordable today than they were several years ago.
 Most patients can expect to pay between $1,500 and $2,000 annually for conventional DMARD medications.
 These costs will vary by the type and brand of medications.